MacsiaProduction/DebtsApp/README.md

 3. Build and run the project using Maven or your preferred IDE.

 ## Authentication
-Some endpoints require user authentication using Spring Security.
+Some REST endpoints require user authentication using Spring Security.
 You need to provide valid credentials to access these endpoints.
 To authenticate, use the `/login` endpoint and provide a valid username and password in the request body.

-## Endpoints
+## REST Endpoints

 ### List of All Transactions
 - **Endpoint:** `GET /transactions`